gracierichards/portfolio_manager/assignment4/res/DESIGN-README.txt

 OVERVIEW

   The Portfolio Management System is designed to provide users with tools for managing investment portfolios.
-It allows users to create portfolios, add stocks to them, save portfolios to files, load portfolios from files, examine portfolio composition, determine portfolio values, and search for ticker symbols, purchase and sell stocks/shares, find the cost basis and portfolio value on a particular date, the net gain/loss over a day and over a period of time, find out the moving averages, crossovers and moving crossovers and also creates a performance chart of a portfolio on a give date.
+It allows users to create portfolios, add stocks to them, save portfolios to files, load portfolios from files, examine portfolio composition, determine portfolio values, search for ticker symbols, purchase and sell stocks/shares, find the cost basis and portfolio value on a particular date, the net gain/loss over a day and over a period of time, find out the moving averages, crossovers and moving crossovers and also creates a performance chart of a portfolio on a give date.
 The system is designed with a Model-View-Controller (MVC) architecture to ensure modularity and separation of concerns.